 Care Management

-Manage Breathing Problems: Respiratory problems are primary causes of illness and the most common cause of death for children with SMA Type 1 and 2.
+Respiratory problems are primary causes of illness and the most common cause of death for individuals with SMA Type 1 and 2.
 It is important to learn about maintaining a clear airway for all SMA patients, discuss breathing and support options with the medical team, develop a care plan with the medical team to prevent any issues, and work with the medical team to develop a care plan for responding to acute illness, such as a cold or flu to minimize the effects of respiratory infection.